misael-diaz/learn-nextjs/README.md

 ## Next.js App

-You will need to configure the app by editing the `.env` file, you may use these
+You will need to configure the app by editing the `.env` file located in `learn-nextjs/nextjs-dashboard/.env`.
+If it does not exists you will need to create it.

-contents:
+You may use these settings for configuring the next.js app:

 ```config
 POSTGRES_URL="postgres://postgres:pass@localhost:5432/next-js-dashboard"